marcinjedrych/Case-studies-project/SPM/README.md

 2) Segment
 3) Normalize

 Secondly, we performed a first level analysis using the code in the 'First Level Analysis' folder.
-The contrasts that were created using this analysis, are uploaded in the subfolder 'Results' within the 'First Level Analysis' folder.
+The contrasts that were created using this analysis are uploaded in the subfolder 'Results' within the 'First Level Analysis' folder.

 Lastly, we did a second level analysis using the code in the 'Second Level Analysis' folder.
 Also here, results of this analysis are uploaded in the subfolder 'Results' in the 'Second Level Analysis' folder.